University of Manchester: Notable people

 Notable politicians and public figures associated with the university include: two current presidents - Michael D Higgins of the Republic of Ireland and Samia Suluhu Hassan of Tanzania - and two current prime ministers - Abdalla Hamdok of Sudan and Gaston Browne of Antigua and Barbuda - as well as several ministers in the United Kingdom, Malaysia, Canada, Hong Kong, and Singapore.
+This includes the United Kingdom's current Secretary of State for Business and Trade, Jonathan Reynolds.
 Chaim Weizmann, a senior lecturer at the university, was the first president of Israel.
-Irene Khan is a former secretary general of Amnesty International).
+Irene Khan is a former secretary general of Amnesty International.

-In the arts, alumni include: the author Anthony Burgess and Robert Bolt (two times Academy Award winner and three times Golden Globe winner for writing the screenplay for Lawrence of Arabia and Doctor Zhivago).
+In the arts, alumni include: the author Anthony Burgess and Robert Bolt (two times Academy Award winner and three times Golden Globe winner), actors including Roger Allam, Benedict Cumberbatch, Toby Jones and Parineeti Chopra.
+The university also educated some of the leading figures of alternative comedy: Ben Elton, Ade Edmondson and Rik Mayall.

-A number of well-known actors have studied at the university, including Benedict Cumberbatch, who most notably portrays Doctor Strange in the Marvel Cinematic Universe, Sherlock Holmes in the TV series Sherlock, as well as playing the role of Manchester's own Alan Turing in the 2014 Oscar-winning biopic The Imitation Game.

-The university also educated some of the leading figures of Alternative Comedy: Ben Elton, Ade Edmondson and Rik Mayall.

-Nobel Prize winners

-The University of Manchester, inclusive of its predecessor institutions, numbers 25 Nobel Prize recipients amongst its current and former staff and students, with some of the most important discoveries of the modern age having been made in Manchester.
-Manchester University has the fourth largest number of Nobel laureates in the UK, only Cambridge, Oxford and UCL having a greater number.